kmason-extron/update_package_reference/README.md

 The Package Manager Console **Update-Package** command accepts the ID (name) of a package and modify's any the current solution's projects that reference that package to make use of the latest version.  **update_package_reference** works in much the same way, but it doesn't have the benefit of loaded solution and project files so it accepts parameters that help it along.

+> Note: This utility currently does not work well with semantic versioning.

 |shorthand|name|description|
 |---|---|---|
 | c | csproj | The project file(s) that will have their references to the specified package updated.
 Wildcards are supported.
 Only project files with **PackageReference**s that include the named package will be modified. |